vibr77/AppleIIDiskIIStm32F411/README.md

 ## What is coming next ##

-- Creation of a PCB with the blackpill
-- Creation of a PCB with the STM32 chip directly
+- Creation of a PCB with the STM32 chip directly,
-- Addition of protection to 20 pin connector inversion
+- Addition of protection to 20 pin connector inversion,
-- Support of dsk,po image format for reading
+- Support of dsk,po image format for reading,
-- Support of nic,woz 1.x -> 2.1 for writing
+- Support of nic,woz 1.x -> 2.1 for writing,
-- configuration screen
+- configuration screen,
-- adding USB & UF2 bootlooder firmware update support
+- adding USB & UF2 bootlooder firmware update support,
-- Remove STM HAL (High Level) driver and move to low level
+- Remove STM HAL (High Level) driver and move to low level,
+- Finalize a stable software.

 ## Hardware design main principles: ##

+- The STM32F4x is preferred compared to the STM32F1 due to CPU Freq, available SRAM >60 kB and for the STM32F411 the use of SDIO.
+On this project timing is really critical, especially to pass some copy protection.

-- The STM32F4x is preferred due to the size of the SRAM > 60 kB. a DISK II floppy track is about 50.000 Bits, and to be able to read some of the floppy protection mecanism timing is really critical and shifting from one track to another should respect some very specific rules.
+A DISK II floppy track is about 50.000 Bits, and to be able to read some of the floppy shifting from one track to another should respect some very specific rules.

 - After many, many, many iterations and design tests, I decided to use a single track load in memory and to have SDCARD Data Read/Write using a 4bit SDIO port for speed.
+This way, there is no adjacent track management and complex buffer copy with internal index along with DMA interrupt.
+The constraints is to use very fast loading capability of the SDIO port (SPI works but with no containgency).

-- As well, the Apple II is expecting data at a very precise pace 1 bit every 4 uS (32*125ns).
+- The Apple II is expecting data at a very precise pace 1 bit every 4 uS (32*125ns).
 Multiple options can be considered to perform this:
 	- 1/ Using SPI with DMA
 	- 2/ Assembly code with CPU cycle calculation & GPIO Bitbanging
 	- 3/ Timer interrupt trigger with GPIO Bitbanging (preferred option)

 The first option was my initial choice, very simple straight forward, and the CPU using DMA was completly free to do something else while sending data.
 One of the aspect of the SPI is to send 8 bits (1 Bytes) at a time.
 When using WOZ 1.0 and WOZ 2.0 the number of bits per track are not aligned with 8 and thus using SPI may (every time on a 36 track disk) introduce bit misalignement and corrupted data.
+There is no way to have WOZ copy protected image file to work using 8 Bits aligned data stream.

 The second option was also tested and gives very poor reliability and was very quickly put aside.

 The last one, using TIMER interrupt seems by far to be the best option and enable to free up CPU time to manage the OLED display updates and to other button interrupt.
 Each interrupt, the Read GPIO is bitbang according to the track stream position.
 The real advantage is to be able to address very easily some specific protection mecanism using fake bit tank.
 Using timer is also very easy to increase or reduce the space between 2 bit because some games use 3.8 uS instead of 4 uS.
+The trick is to manage other interrupt priority not to disturb the READ/WRITE Timer process.

 - The approach for the writing process is pretty much the same as for the reading process, using a dedicated timer with an overflow every 4us.
 As writing uses polarity inversion, an internal software XOR is done instead of using external circuitery.
 Using the SDIO makes it also very easy timing wise to write to SDCard.